-All Obstacle, Jumping and Hunter Classes
+All Obstacle, Jumping, Hunter, and Versatility Classes

-- 1. Horse can only be shown by one exhibitor per class. - 2.
-The judge and/or Superintendent have the right to alter the course for safety or to meet rule requirements after the course is set and prior to the beginning of the class.
+- The judge and/or Superintendent have the right to alter the course for safety or to meet rule requirements after the course is set and prior to the beginning of the class.
 Once the first exhibitor has completed the course, no changes may be made.
-If the same jump set up is used for different classes, and only jump order and/or heights are changed, the judge and Superintendent only need to walk the course one time. - 3.
-Exhibitors will be allowed to walk the course after it has been set and verified by the judge and Superintendent. - 4.
+If the same jump set up is used for different classes, and only jump order and/or heights are changed, the judge and Superintendent only need to walk the course one time. - 2.
+Exhibitors will be allowed to walk the course after it has been set and verified by the judge and Superintendent. - 3.
 A hunter/jumper horse must be 3 years and older.